 “Zero Premium” Medicare Advantage Plans

-Part C is Medicare Replacement Plans.
-They REPLACE both Part A and B. You CANNOT have an MA plan & Medicare Supplement Plan at the same time.
+Advantage plans REPLACE both Part A and B. You CANNOT have Medicare Advantage & Medigap at the same time.

-Beneficiaries are attracted to MA plans because of the lower, or $0-dollar premiums.
+Beneficiaries are attracted to Advantage plans because of the lower, or $0-dollar premiums.
 However, many restrictions do apply.
-Most MA plans come in PPO or HMO form and have a smaller network of physicians and hospitals to choose from.
+Most Advantage plans come in PPO or HMO form and have a smaller network of physicians and hospitals to choose from.

-Additionally, most MA plans require referrals for specialists and outside diagnostic testing and treatments.
-While these plans offer cheaper premiums, oftentimes there are coverage limitations that can offset the lower premium charges.
+Additionally, most of these types of plans require referrals for specialists and outside diagnostic testing and treatments.
+While these plans offer cheaper premiums, often, there are MULTIPLE copays that offset the lower monthly premium.

-Due to many agents advising new beneficiaries to join an advantage plan, without explaining the many restrictions, Medicare was forced to bring back the Open Enrollment Period.
+Due to many agents advising new beneficiaries to join an advantage plan, without explaining the many restrictions, Medicare was forced to bring back the Medicare Advantage Open Enrollment Period.

 Too many beneficiaries were signing up for “affordable” Medicare Advantage Plans, then quickly realizing they did not have the coverage they wanted or needed.
 But they were stuck with the plan until the next Annual Enrollment Period.